Frequently Asked Questions

 Amplify property trusts are illiquid, meaning invested funds generally cannot be returned until the underlying properties are sold.
 However, investors may choose to exit earlier by independently selling their Units to a third party, dependent on certain conditions being met.
 These conditions vary depending on the type of Trust and assets involved.

-How much do Amplify Trusts borrow?
+How much do Amplify Trusts typically borrow?

 The levels of borrowing vary from trust to trust, but Amplify’s policy is to borrow around 50% to 60% of the value of the underlying assets in the Trust.